 Band 5 2021 (Commenced Before 1 Jan 2021)

 Learning outcomesAfter successful completion of this unit, students will be able to:

-1. Apply and analyse legal processes to understand law reform and regulation in the context of technology and society;
+1. Apply and critically analyse legal processes to understand law reform and regulation in the context of technology and society;

 1. UC graduates are professional - employ up-to-date and relevant knowledge and skills